JosePeanilla/CataMe-Backend/README.md

 These endpoints allow obtaining information from the wine bottles:

 - `GET /wines` - Get the list of all the wine bottles.
-- `GET /wines/:id` - Get the information about a specific wine.
+- `GET /wines/:id` - Get the information about a specific wine bottle.
     A wine bottle with given ID must exist in the database.
 - `POST /wines` - Register/Create a new wine bottle (requires administrator approval).
 - `PUT /wines/:id` - Update a wine bottle.